sfu-bigdata/bd-glossary/Glossary.md

 A generic file format which may hold [structured](#structured-data) data.
 The structure is preserved with a delimiter or separator; comma, semicolon or tab indentations are common separators.

 #### CSV
-A text file which uses commas as a delimiter.
+A text file that uses commas as a delimiter.
 Often the file extension is .csv but the generic .txt is also used.
 The structured in the text file are _comma_-separated values.

 #### TSV
-A text file which uses tab indentation as a delimiter.
+A text file that uses tab indentation as a delimiter.
 Often the file extension is .tsv but the generic .txt is also used.
 The structured in the text file are _tab_-separated values.

 #### JSON
-_JavaScript Object Notation_ is a human readable file format that stores [structured](#structured-data) data as attribute-value pairs.
+_JavaScript Object Notation_ is a human-readable file format that stores [structured](#structured-data) data as attribute-value pairs.
 JSON is a language-independent data format and is a common format for use with web applications,

 #### XML
-_eXtensible Markup Language_ is human readable file format that stores [structured](#structured-data) data using _tags_, _elements_ and _attributes_.
+_eXtensible Markup Language_ is human-readable file format that stores [structured](#structured-data) data using _tags_, _elements_ and _attributes_.
 The XML format is commonly used across the Internet.

 #### YAML
-_Yet Another Markup Language_ is a human readable file format that stores data using indents, hyphens (-) and colon punctuation (:) to impose [structured](#structured-data).
+_Yet Another Markup Language_ is a human-readable file format that stores data using indents, hyphens (-) and colon punctuation (:) to impose [structured](#structured-data).
 YAML is a compact format and is commonly used to share configurations, settings and unsophisticated data files.

 ### GENERATIVE MODELING